fisharebest/laravel-assets/README.md

     'destination_url' => 'http://my-cdn.com/min', // Users read assets from here
 ]
 ```

+### What if I need to copy my pipelined assets to an external server?

+Write your own notifier (implement `Fisharebest\LaravelAssets\Notifiers\NotifierInterface`)
+and specify it in the configuration file `config/assets.php`.
+Use one of the existing
+notifiers as a template.

+You would most likely set the `destination_url` to your CDN server, and add a notifier
+which copies the file from the `destination` folder to this server.

 ### What if I cannot use file_get_contents() because of firewall/proxy issues?